 The carousel style format is geared towards lifestyle content such as fitness, beauty, health, entertainment and celebrities.

-The other option for Google Web Stories inside Google Discover is the “single card”.
+The other option is inside Google Discover is the “single card”.
 This tends to be a single piece of content that is inside Google Discover which takes up the whole mobile channel.

 Single Card